Auto-Enrolment Retirement Savings Scheme

 How will contributions be paid?

 Employers will pay employee and employer contributions directly to NAERSA.
 It is anticipated that different methods will be available, including variable direct debit.
 Employers will be able to set this up on the employer portal.
-More information will be made available closer to the launch date.

 What is the maximum contribution?